 “Now, what really happens in this story?”

-“The owl turned on the village, and wreaked havoc to all who slept in their homes.
+“The owl turned on the village and wreaked havoc on all who slept in their homes.
 He led an army of Fae to the town he once swore to protect.
 Where once their intentions were mischief, they now felt strong enough to do more.
-With the owl at the head of their army they wanted to do more, they wanted to have more.
+With the owl at the head of their army, they wanted to do more; they wanted to have more.

-They felt as if they had been denied the creature comforts that the humans indulged on, and now the Fae wanted it to be their turn.
-They stormed homes, taking goods of all sorts, from gold and gems, to weapons and powerful magics.
-With the owl at their vanguard they took all they desired, which soon included humans.
+They felt as if they had been denied the creature comforts that the humans indulged in, and now the Fae wanted it to be their turn.
+They stormed homes, taking goods of all sorts, from gold and gems to weapons and powerful magics.
+With the owl at their vanguard, they took all they desired, which soon included humans.